Nima-Khodabandelou/Notes/notes.md

  client creats socket

- connection established -> socket object for client
+ connection established -> socket obj for client

- server uses accept() to return a reference to new socket
+ server uses accept() to return a ref to new socket
 ##
 Reflection